douglasbagnall/recur/README.md

 ## Character level language modelling

-The `test_backprop` program learns to predict the next character of a sequence of text.
+The `text-predict` program learns to predict the next character of a sequence of text.
 There are a lot of options.
 The defaults options will train quickly to a cross entropy around 2.

-    make test_backprop
+    make text-predict
-    ./test_backprop --help
+    ./text-predict --help

 ## Copyright and license